You can do so in two ways:

 To be claimed as your dependent, your child must meet the qualifying child test or the qualifying relative test.
 To meet the qualifying child test, your child must be younger than you and, as of the end of the calendar year, either be younger than 19 years old or be a student and younger than 24 years old.
 There is no age limit on claiming your child as a dependent if the child meets the qualifying relative test.

-The contribution limit for 2013 and 2014 is $5,500, or $6,500 if you are age 50 or older.
+The contribution limits for 2013 and 2014 is $5,500, or $6,500 if you are age 50 or older.
 Your Roth IRA contributions may also be limited based on your filing status and income.

 If neither you nor your spouse is covered by a retirement plan at work, your deduction is allowed in full.